segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ### Send events from the server

-Use this approach if you don’t want to track users from the browser with Facebook Pixel.
+Use this approach if you don't want to track users from the browser with Facebook Pixel.
 By default, Facebook Pixel collects cookie data, as well as browser data such as the IP Address and the User Agent, some of which you might not want to collect.
-By sending from a Segment server source to Facebook’s Conversions API, you can control which identifiers you pass to Facebook.
+By sending from a Segment server source to Facebook's Conversions API, you can control which identifiers you pass to Facebook.

 #### Match rate considerations